rochala/ticket-booking/readme.md

     ```\i init.sql```
     1. Grant privileges to created user:
     ```
-    Grant usage, select, on all sequences in schema public to $user;
+    Grant usage, select on all sequences in schema public to $user;
     Grant all on all tables in schema public to $user;
     ```